Camellia sinensis

-Camellia sinensis is a species of evergreen shrub or small tree in the flowering plant family Theaceae.
-Its leaves, leaf buds, and stems are used to produce tea.
-Common names include tea plant, tea shrub, and tea tree (unrelated to Melaleuca alternifolia, the source of tea tree oil, or the genus Leptospermum commonly called tea tree).
+Camellia sinensis, commonly known as tea plant, tea shrub, and tea tree, (Note: Camellia sinensis is unrelated to Melaleuca alternifolia, the source of tea tree oil, or the genus Leptospermum, commonly called tea tree.) is a species of evergreen shrub in the flowering plant family Theaceae.
+Originally native to the highlands of the Hengduan–Purvanchal region between southwestern China, northern Myanmar and northeastern India, the leaves, buds and stems of C. sinensis are harvested by humans to produce tea, leading to its artificial introduction and cultivation as valuable cash crops in many other parts of the world, with China, India and Kenya being the three largest tea-producing countries.

-White tea, yellow tea, green tea, oolong, dark tea (which includes pu-erh tea) and black tea are all made from two of the five varieties which form the main crops now grown, C. sinensis var. sinensis and C. s. var. assamica, but are processed differently to attain varying levels of oxidation with black tea being the most oxidized and white being the least.
-Kukicha (twig tea) is also made from C. sinensis, but uses twigs and stems rather than leaves.
+Tea leaves used to make white tea, yellow tea, green tea, oolong, dark tea (which includes pu'er tea) and black tea are all made from two of the five varieties of C. sinensis that form the bulk of the tea crops now grown, C. sinensis var. sinensis and C. sinensis var. assamica, but are processed differently to attain varying levels of oxidation, with black tea being the most oxidized and white being the least.
+Kukicha (twig tea) is also made from C. sinensis, but uses only twigs and stems rather than leaves and buds.

 Names

 The name sinensis is a compound meaning "from China" in Botanical Latin.
-The two parts are sin from Latin meaning China and ensis the suffix meaning place of origin.
+The two parts are sin from Latin meaning China and -ensis the suffix meaning place of origin.

 The generic name Camellia is taken from the Latinized name of Rev. Georg Kamel, SJ (1661–1706), a Moravian-born Jesuit lay brother, pharmacist, and missionary to the Philippines.

 Camellia sinensis is widely known by the common name tea tree, a name in use since 1760.
 However, it is also used to refer to shrubs or trees of the myrtle family from Australia and New Zealand, most frequently species in Leptospermum or Melaleuca the first usage dating to 1790.
 Tea trees are also variously called tea-bushes, tea-shrubs, and tea-plants.